Business Tip for Culture Makers: Hire Them When They’re Hungry. Hire Them on The Way Up.

 Been thinking about some genius talents I know whom I know are struggling for coin.

 I saw something a while back that I can’t forget.
 Back in the not-yet-famous day, Ta-Nehisi Coates talked about reaching out to a former boss (the legendary editor David Carr).
 Coates told Carr he needed to write a piece because he was strapped for cash.
-His former editor connected him to an editor at The Atlantic and Coates wrote a 7,000 word piece on Bill Cosby.
+His former editor connected him to an editor at The Atlantic and Coates wrote a 7,000 word piece.
 Rent was paid.
 History was made.

 I wish that more of us on both ends of that heart-y transaction could and would do that.
 I wish we could be clear about our need for cash AND creation and have it received without stigma.
 Without it being a statement on our worth as people and creators.